optimizeforall/AI-AudioCleaner/README.md

 # Installation

-1. Ensure you have python3
+1. Ensure you have python3 installed
 2. pip3 install --upgrade audoai-noise-removal
+3. Download cleanaudio
+4. cd cleanaudio
+5. chmod +x cleanaudio
-3. Add cleanaudio to your path
+6. Add cleanaudio to your path
    1. Add `export PATH=$PATH:/path/to/cleanaudio` to your .bashrc or .zshrc

 Enjoy! :)